<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 Honoring Ms. Margaret Dixon: A Celebration of Service and Leadership at NOBLE’s Achiever’s Luncheon

 Finally, I had the privilege of joining Chancellor Gilkerson, Director Pridgen, Merritt Faculty, and a few students in attending a celebratory event for our dear colleague Ms. Margaret Dixon.
 The National Organization of Black Law Enforcement Executives (NOBLE) honored Ms. Dixon at their Fourth Annual Achiever’s Luncheon held at Jack London Square.
-She received the Partner Award in recognition of her long career as a Oakland Police Officer, community leader, Oakland Police Activities League (PAL) coach, and mentor to countless officers, students, and co-workers.
+She received the Partner Award in recognition of her long career as an Oakland Police Officer, community leader, Oakland Police Activities League (PAL) coach, and mentor to countless officers, students, and co-workers.
 Congratulations Ms. Dixon and thank you for your many years of faithful service to Merritt College and the Oakland community!

 This article is taken from the President’s Report, written by Dr. David M. Johnson, Merritt College President, that was presented to the PCCD Board of Trustees during their regular meeting on Tuesday, November 12, 2024.
 To view it as a PDF, click here.